wallix/awless/README.md

     awless run awless-templates/create_instance_ssh.awless

-In each case, the CLI guide you through any running of a template (file template or oneliner) so you always have the chance to confirm or quit.
+In each case, the CLI guide you through any running of a template (file template or one-liner) so you always have the chance to confirm or quit.

 Note that you can get inspired with pre-existing templates from the dedicated git repository: https://github.com/wallix/awless-templates.
 See [templates (wiki)](https://github.com/wallix/awless/wiki/Templates) for more details about `awless` templates.